czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 _Basic search_

 When using Google to do copywriting research.
 It is easiest to start with a basic search.
-Go to the search bar and insert a keyword or phrase that relates to what you are looking for.
+Go to the search bar and insert a keyword or phrase that relates to your business.

 You can look for the location of something by writing the location next to the search phrase.
 E.g. Copywriter London.